Is Your Brain Dehydrated? Here's How to Tell

 - 😰 Increased Stress & Anxiety – Elevated cortisol levels due to dehydration can heighten feelings of stress and overwhelm.

 - 😞 Depressive Symptoms – Low mood, lack of motivation, and mental exhaustion can all be signs of dehydration.
+Incorporating hydration with daily affirmations may enhance emotional stability and mental clarity.

 Physical Symptoms